Professor Helen Huntly

 Senior Executive Officer to Professor Helen Huntly

-The role provides executive leadership of the agenda that will deliver full integration of the vocational and higher education portfolios to form a fully comprehensive (dual sector) university.
-It also drives the development of new courses, qualifications and growth in student load, as well as engagement with the University’s wider communities in terms of teaching, accessibility and educational quality.
+The Vice-President (Academic) role also provides executive leadership to deliver meaningful integration of the vocational and higher education portfolios expected of a fully comprehensive (dual sector) university.
+It also nurtures and facilitates the development of new courses, qualifications and growth in student load, as well as engagement with the University’s wider communities in terms of teaching, accessibility and educational quality.

 About Professor Helen Huntly